-Operator access or high is required for changing the Operator password.
-Service access or high is required for changing the Service password.
+Operator access or higher is required for changing the Operator password.
+Service access or higher is required for changing the Service password.
 Administrator access is required for changing the Administrator password.

 three dedicated menus exist for changing the passwords.
-Below example for changing Operator password.
+Below is an example for changing Operator password.

-On the same submenu level the set up pages for tailoring access level required for executing various commands are found.
+On the same submenu level the set up pages for tailoring the access level required for executing various commands are found.
 Clicking the up/down arrows will lead to them.